Santa Barbara National Forest

-Santa Barbara National Forest was established as the Santa Barbara Forest Reserve by the General Land Office in California on December 22, 1903 with 1838323 acre by consolidation of Pine Mountain and Zaka Lake and Santa Ynez Forest Reserves.
+Santa Barbara National Forest was established as the Santa Barbara Forest Reserve by the United States General Land Office in California on December 22, 1903, with 1838323 acre by consolidation of Pine Mountain and Zaka Lake and Santa Ynez Forest Reserves.
 It included areas of the San Rafael Mountains and Santa Ynez Mountains.

 U.S. National Forest

 After the transfer of federal forests to the U.S. Forest Service in 1905, it became a U.S. National Forest on March 4, 1907.
 On July 1, 1910, San Luis National Forest was added.
 On August 18, 1919 Monterey National Forest was added.
-On December 3, 1936 the name was changed to Los Padres National Forest.
+On December 3, 1936, the name was changed to Los Padres National Forest.